Al-Qalam University

 Al-Qalam University, Katsina (AUK), formerly known as Katsina University, Katsina (KUK) is located in Dutsinma Road, Katsina State, Nigeria.
-Established in 2005, it is the second private Islamic institution in Nigeria.
+Established in 2005, it was the second government-licensed private Islamic university in Nigeria.

 The University currently runs six schools/colleges: The College of Social and Management Sciences, College of Natural and Applied Sciences, College of Education, College of Humanities, College of Post Graduate Studies, and School of Basic and Remedial Studies.
-It awards 22 undergraduate degrees (among which five courses offer both full-time and part-time programs), 11 master's programs, and nine PhD programmes, all accredited by the National Universities Commission (NUC).
+It awards 22 undergraduate degrees (among which five courses offer both full-time and part-time programmes), 11 master's programmes, and nine PhD programmes, all accredited by the National Universities Commission (NUC).
 The programs of study in the university are as follows: